treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ### Solution

-Installing SQLPackage on the "ubuntu-latest" agent using powershell was super easy:
+Installing SQLPackage on the "ubuntu-latest" agent using Powershell was super easy:

 ```
 sudo dotnet tool install -g microsoft.sqlpackage